Thursday, February 28, 2013

 US v.
 Nomad

 Whether the regulation meets the "narrowly tailored" requirement is of course a question of law, to be reviewed by an appeIlate court de novo.
-See, e.g., White House VigiL v.
+See, e.g., White House Vigil v.
 CLark, 746 F.2d at 1529.
 This court has characterized "the test of'narrow tailoring' ... as a balancing test, inquiring whether the restriction 'burdens more speech than is necessary to further the government's legitimate interests.' " Henderson v.
 Lujan, No. 91-5258, slip opinion ("slip op.") at 9 (D.C.
 Cir.
 May 22, 1992) (quoting Ward, 491 U.S. at 799).

-Overbroad: closed to demonstrations
+Overbroad: closed to all signs of protest

 ----